polent/b/content/about/index.md

 # About Me

-Welcome to my blog, a chronicle of my role as the Director of Experience Engineering at [Publicis Sapient](https://www.publicissapient.com/).
+Welcome to my blog.
+My name is Holger Hellinger.
+A chronicle of my role as the Director of Experience Engineering at [Publicis Sapient](https://www.publicissapient.com/).
 Spanning over two decades in the tech industry, my career has been marked by leadership in dynamic team environments and managing multifaceted projects.
 This blog is a window into the world of creating responsive, user-focused web experiences, utilizing a mix of technologies including HTML/5, CSS, JavaScript, and mobile applications.

 In this space, I'll share case studies and insights from my leadership journey, emphasizing my commitment to W3C standards, Mobile First principles, and Agile methodologies.
 You'll find a treasure trove of practical code examples and valuable insights that underscore my dedication to accessible and inclusive digital solutions.